WeiTing1991/algorithms-journey/README.md

-# Data Structures and Algorithms
+# my algorithms learning journey

 Algorithm and Data Structures

-This repository present implementation of data strucutes and algorithms in python and C++.
+This repository is my personal not for implementation of data structures and algorithms.